EdgeLock™ SE05x: Plug & Trust Secure Element¶

-There is extensive documentation online about the EdgeLock™ SE050 Secure Element so we won’t duplicate it here; however for reference we recommend the following reads:
+There is extensive documentation online about the EdgeLock™ SE05x Secure Element so we won’t duplicate it here; however for reference we recommend the following reads:

-Data Sheet: SE050 Plug & Trust Secure Element
+Data Sheet: SE05x Plug & Trust Secure Element

 User Manuals: NXP SE05x T=1 Over I2C Specification

-The EdgeLock™ SE050 follows the Global Platform Card Specification.
+The EdgeLock™ SE05x follows the Global Platform Card Specification.
 So on top of the previously suggested product documentation we also advise to get some awareness of the specification by reading the following documents:

-NXP provides a software stack to support this device in a number of environments: the SE050 Plug&Trust Middleware.
-As of version 2.14 those would be.
+NXP provides a software stack, the SE05x Plug&Trust Middleware, to support this device in a number of environments.

-There is also extensive documentation in the form of PDF and HTML browsable documents within the freely downloadable NXP SE050 Plug & Trust MW software package We recommend users to download and succinctly read them to better understand what the product has to offer.
+There is also extensive documentation in the form of PDF and HTML browsable documents within the freely downloadable NXP SE05x Plug & Trust MW software package.
+We recommend users to download and succinctly read them to better understand what the product has to offer.

 At Foundries.io we believe in securing systems by extending the perimeter of the hardware root of trust to as many operational phases as possible: secure monitoring, secure authentication, storage protection, secure communication and key management.